 PC3 cells were cultured until they reached about 80% confluence.
 The cells were then treated with 5-Fluorouracil.
 5-Fluorouracil was chosen as a cancer drug because it has been shown to be effective against most cancer cells, but also because it was cost effective and readily available.
-Cultures of PC-3 cells were treated with different concentrations of 5-Fluorouracil (1 $\mu$ m, 5 $\mu$ m,
+Cultures of PC-3 cells were treated with different concentrations of 5-Fluorouracil ($1\mu m$, $5\mu m$,

-10 $\mu$ m, 20 $\mu$ m) for a period of 48 hours.
-It was observed that treatment of PC-3 cells with 5 $\mu$ m 5-Fluorouracil was sufficient to induce significant cell death.
-It was decided that for all further experiments PC-3 cells would be treated with 5 $\mu$ m 5-Fluorouracil for a period of 48 hours.
+$10~\mu m$, $20~\mu m$) for a period of 48 hours.
+It was observed that treatment of PC-3 cells with 5 μm 5-Fluorouracil was sufficient to induce significant cell death.
+It was decided that for all further experiments PC-3 cells would be treated with 5 μm 5-Fluorouracil for a period of 48 hours.
 The cells that survived the 5-Fluorouracil treatment at the end of the 48 hours were deemed to be prostate cancer stem cells.
-To ascertain that the surviving cells were in fact prostate cancer stem cell markers was performed on these cells.
+To ascertain that the surviving cells were in fact prostate cancer stem cells and to determine the percentage of cells that were stem cells, FACS analysis for stem cell markers was performed on these cells.
 CD44 and CD133 were used as stem cell markers as both markers have been shown to be expressed on cancer stem cells.
 FACS analysis revealed that around 95% of the cells expressed both CD44 and CD133.
 This shows that the cells that survived the 5-Fluorouracil treatment were prostate cancer stem cells.
-The rest of the experiments in the study were performed on these 5-fluorouracil treated cells, which will henceforth be referred to as Prostate Cancer Stem cells.
+The rest of the experiments in the study were performed on these 5-flurouracil treated cells, which will henceforth be referred to as Prostate Cancer Stem cells.